StockSharp/doc/en/topics/api/connectors/creating_own_connector/market_data.md

 ### Support for Incremental Order Book Updates

-When implementing order book functionality in your own adapter, it is important to consider whether the exchange supports incremental order book updates.
-For this, the `IsSupportOrderBookIncrements` property was overridden in the Coinbase adapter:
+When implementing order book functionality in your own adapter, check whether the exchange supports incremental order book updates.
+The Coinbase adapter overrides the `IsSupportOrderBookIncrements` property for this:

 ```cs
 public override bool IsSupportOrderBookIncrements => true;